labnol/react-tailwind/README.md

 ### 📧 Contact

 The React and Tailwind CSS starter is written by [Amit Agarwal](https://www.labnol.org/about).
+It is now updated to support Tailwind CSS v2.0.

 If you have any questions or feedback, send an email at [amit@labnol.org](mailto:amit@labnol.org?subject=Tailwind+React).